octagonalsquare/yt_to_odysee/README.md

 5. If you get to where you can shut down the server and LBRY app and still watch the videos on other devices, then you're good!
 That means the videos are fully distributed and decentralized from your system.
 6. Once that happens, you can go to your lbrynet folder and delete the blobs.
 [Check this page](https://lbry.com/faq/lbry-directories) to see where that is.
 7. So if you have the space to store all your files, then I'd say just process them all and leave your PC running for a few days after if you can.
 If you have a ton of videos, it will take a few days anyway, and the first videos should be distributed properly by the time the rest are uploaded.

-Finally, you may run into errors from yt-dlp related to PO tokens, or SABR formats.
-These can either cause the downloads to fail or cause the videos to only download in low quality formats.
-If this happens, [check out this page](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide) for guides on how to solve it.
-It is too in-depth for me to explain.
-You will add the string it wants you to create to the list on line 266.